BGU-SE-Courses/bgu-sqe-2025-2025-mbt-sqe-system-testing/README.md

 4. **Extract Files:**

-   - Extract the downloaded zip file to your web server's root directory (e.g., `C:/xampp/htdocs` for XAMPP).
+   - Extract the downloaded zip file to your web server's root directory.

+5. **Create new folder:**

+   - Go to `C:/xampp/htdocs` and create a new folder for you OpenCart project.

+6. **Create new folder:**

+   - Move all the files from "Upload" folder in the openCart extracted files to the new folder you just created.

+7. **Create new folder:**

+   - Copy the new name folder, open the browser and type localhost/{the name you coppied}.

-5. **Set Up Database:**
+8. **Set Up Database:**

    - Open your web browser and navigate to `http://localhost/phpmyadmin`.
    - Create a new database (e.g., `opencart_db`).

-6. **Install OpenCart:**
+9. **Install OpenCart:**

    - Open your web browser and navigate to `http://localhost/opencart/upload`.
    - Follow the on-screen instructions to complete the installation.
 You will need to provide the database details created in the previous step.

-7. **Configure OpenCart:**
+10. **Configure OpenCart:**

     - After installation, rename the `config-dist.php` files to `config.php` in both the root directory and the `admin` directory.
     - Update the `config.php` files with your server details.

-8. **Prepare Testing Environment:**
+11. **Prepare Testing Environment:**

     - Ensure you have PHP, MySQL, and a web server (e.g., Apache) installed and running.
     - Install [Cucumber](https://cucumber.io/docs/installation/) and [Provengo](https://provengo.tech/docs/installation/) for testing.

-9. **Verify Installation:**
+12. **Verify Installation:**
     - Navigate to `http://localhost/opencart` to verify that OpenCart is installed and running correctly.

 ## What we tested